retro-dev-rblx/Docs/code-blocks/miscellaneous/miscellaneous/is-game-loaded.md

 ---
-description: Returns a bool based on whether or not the game has loaded..
+description: Returns a bool based on whether or not the game has loaded.
 layout:
   title:
     visible: true